What is the inheritance tax threshold in the UK?

 Unlike some taxes, inheritance tax is levied on an estate, rather than an individual person.
 An estate can consist of any assets, such as property, investments, savings and possessions, minus any liabilities, such as debts and reasonable funeral costs.

 All estates in the UK are entitled to benefit from the main inheritance tax-free allowance, also known as the nil-rate band, of £325,000.
-Although, it is still important to monitor the value of your estate, even if it is currently below this nil-rate band, as any future rises in value could attract an inheritance tax liability.
-This is because IHT applies on the value of your estate at the time of your passing.
+However, it is still important to monitor the value of your estate, even if it is currently below this nil-rate band, as any future rises in value could attract an inheritance tax liability.
+This is because IHT applies to the value of your estate at the time of your passing.

 If your estate is worth more than £325,000, your beneficiaries may face an inheritance tax rate of 40% on some of the assets they inherit from you.
 So, considering ways to reduce a potential inheritance tax bill and making full use of the available thresholds can be crucial in order to pass on as much wealth as possible to your loved ones.